osmandapp/docs/content/osmand/plugins/nautical-charts.md

 - disable the Nautical plugin,
 - change the 'Map style' to anything else then 'Nautical'.

->**NOTE**: disabling the Nautical plugin does not remove the downloaded nautical maps, so even if the rendering changes from nautical to anything else, if the nautical data is downloaded, it remains visible on the map.
+>**NOTE**: By disabling the Nautical plugin it is umpossible to remove the downloaded nautical maps, so even if the rendering method is changed from nautical to anything else, when the nautical data is downloaded, it remains visible on the map.